Johanson–Blizzard syndrome

-Johanson–Blizzard syndrome is a rare, sometimes fatal autosomal recessive multisystem congenital disorder featuring abnormal development of the pancreas, nose and scalp, with intellectual disability, hearing loss and growth failure.
+Johanson–Blizzard syndrome (JBS) is a rare, sometimes fatal autosomal recessive multisystem congenital disorder featuring abnormal development of the pancreas, nose and scalp, with intellectual disability, hearing loss and growth failure.
 It is sometimes described as a form of ectodermal dysplasia.

 The disorder is especially noted for causing profound developmental errors and exocrine dysfunction of the pancreas, and it is considered to be an inherited pancreatic disease.

-Signs and Symptoms
+Signs and symptoms

 Exocrine

-The most prominent effect of Johanson–Blizzard syndrome is pancreatic exocrine insufficiency.
+The most prominent effect of Johanson–Blizzard syndrome is exocrine pancreatic insufficiency.
 Varying degrees of decreased secretion of lipases, pancreatic juices such as trypsin, trypsinogen and others, as well as malabsorption of fats and disruptions of glucagon secretion and its response to hypoglycemia caused by insulin activity are major concerns when Johanson–Blizzard syndrome is diagnosed.
 Associated with developmental errors, impaired apoptosis, and both prenatal and chronic inflammatory damage, necrosis and fibrosis of the pancreatic acini (clusters of pancreatic exocrine gland tissue, where secretion of pancreatic juice and related enzymes occurs), pancreatic exocrine insufficiency in Johanson–Blizzard syndrome can additionally stem from congenital replacement of the acini with fatty tissue.
 Near total replacement of the entire pancreas with fatty tissue has also been reported.
 This is a progressive, sometimes fatal consequence of the disorder.